shortrye997/ecse275-FinalProject-Group3/README.md

 ### Conclusion
 Overall, our project aims to replicate one of the many challenges that self-driving cars face.
 By utilizing various concepts explored in this class, particularly A-Star and Robot Vision, we built a simulation that represents a car traveling around a grid of roads while interacting with and taking account of various obstacles along the way.
-Our multiple enviornments represent increasingly complex and realistic enviornments for our robot to navigate through.
-Further improvements into the project would be to fix the robot's movement stability as well as greater consistancy when interacting with obstacles.
+Our multiple environment represent increasingly complex and realistic environment for our robot to navigate through.
+Further improvements into the project would be to fix the robot's movement stability as well as greater consistency when interacting with obstacles.